 Reciprocity would be an extraordinary encroachment on states’ rights.

 - State concealed carry permitting standards vary dramatically.
 Each state sets its own requirements for carrying concealed, loaded guns in public.
 For example, some states require extensive firearms training, while others issue permits to people with no training.
-And some state systems are so ineffectively run that they issue permits to convicted felons.
+And some systems are so ineffectively run that they issue permits to people with felonies.

 - Reciprocity simply overrides these states’ laws.
 It would force each state to recognize permits for all out-of-state residents—even if the permit holder would otherwise not be allowed to possess a gun.